What does someone need to write programs?

 - What does someone need to write programs?

-- Accessing the necessary tools needed to write programs
+- Access the necessary tools needed to write programs

 - Development environments